vladocar/CSS-Micro-Reset/README.md

 You probably don't need CSS Reset, at least not the complete CSS Reset.

-Every Browser has it's own CSS Reset.
+Every Browser has its own CSS Reset.
 Resetting it again means that later you need to set all reset elements.

 Basically you have: